Particular/docs.particular.net/nservicebus/sagas/message-correlation_find-by-header_core_[7.4,].partial.md

 snippet: saga-find-by-message-header

-NOTE: An exception will be thrown if an incoming message does not contain a header with the configured key, or the value cannot be converted into the saga correlation property type.
+NOTE: An exception is thrown if an incoming message does not contain a header with the configured key, or the value cannot be converted into the saga correlation property type.